oracle/graalpython/docs/contributor/CONTRIBUTING.md

 For development, we recommend running `mx ideinit` next.
 This will generate configurations for Eclipse, IntelliJ, and NetBeans so that you can open the projects in these IDEs.
+See also the documentation in mx for [setting up your IDE](https://github.com/graalvm/mx/blob/master/docs/IDE.md).
-If you use another editor with support for the [Eclipse language server](https://github.com/eclipse/eclipse.jdt.ls) we have also had reports of useable development setups with that, but it's not something we support.
+If you use another editor (such as VSCode, Emacs, or Neovim) with support for the [Eclipse language server](https://github.com/eclipse/eclipse.jdt.ls) or [Apache NetBeans language server](https://marketplace.visualstudio.com/items?itemName=ASF.apache-netbeans-java), you can also get useable development setups with that, but it's not something we explicitly support.

 ## Development Layout